claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 After following those steps, I had a first version of the report that I sent to our internal team.
 We will review it internally next week, and after a round of feedback and possible changes, we'll present it to the client.

 I love visualizing data, and since I started using [ggplot2](http://ggplot2.tidyverse.org/), I've had the most fun adding layers of complexity to my graphics.
 Why would I present a simple bar chart to show averages when I can prepare a boxplot combined with a scatterplot and show not only averages but also the distribution, maximum, minimum, median, and spread of the data?
-At work, they like to make jokes about how much I love to show an abundance of information (resulting in graphics that may take more than a few seconds for interpretation).
+At work, they like to make jokes about how much I like to show an abundance of information (resulting in graphics that may take more than a few seconds for interpretation).

-I sincerely love making data graphics, and I want to get much better at it.
+I sincerely enjoy making data graphics, and I want to get much better at it.
 For that reason, last week I started reading more about data visualization, starting with the principles of data graphics.

-In this post, I'll talk about those principles, showing you how I applied them to my report.
+In this post I'll talk about those principles, showing you how I applied them to my report.

 ## Which are the principles of data graphics?